B2B content marketing is hard work, and it’s getting harder all the time…

 Do your existing channels enable you to reach the audiences you want to connect with?

 If you don’t know the answer to this question, it’s time to audit your channels and assets.
-By doing so, you’ll find organic and paid channels both have their own strengths and weaknesses, however by assessing what’s working and identifying any gaps, you can improve, refine and develop the best strategy.
+You’ll find organic and paid channels both have their own strengths and weaknesses, however, by assessing what’s working and identifying any gaps, you can improve, refine and develop the best strategy.

-Your website is a touch point for all your audiences at every stage of the sales funnel and is likely to be the home for a large part of your content.
+Your website is a touchpoint for all your audiences at every stage of the sales funnel and is likely to be the home to a large part of your content.

 SEO (search engine optimization) remains an important activity, and you’ll likely have a lot of content that’s written to help boost your performance in organic search.
-But no matter what SEO consultants tell you, you can’t guarantee how pages or posts appear in the search listings.
+But no matter what SEO consultants tell you, you can’t guarantee how pages or posts will appear in search listings.
 Paid search is the only way to make sure your content is put in front of the right audiences at the right time.
-Just as you do with SEO, think about how different search terms are used at different purchase stages and tailor the content you offer to match the user’s requirements.
+Just as you do with SEO, think about how different search terms are used at different purchase stages and tailor your content to match the user’s requirements.

 Once you’ve got traffic to your website, you can gather more detailed information about visitors’ browsing behavior and interests to better understand their requirements.

-According to Magnetic, 44% of people check their email at least once a day, and 77 percent of B2B marketers use email newsletters to amplify their content.
+According to Magnetic, 44% of people check their email at least once a day, and 77% of B2B marketers use email newsletters to amplify their content

 Email has been around a long time, which means there is a wealth of knowledge out there to help you optimize your communications.
-For example, simply personalizing emails can generate 10% more conversions according to Brafton.
+For example, simply personalizing emails can generate 10% more conversions.

 Be careful to understand how your prospects want you to communicate with them.
 B2B sales cycles can be long and irregular, and a period of silence might not mean the lead has gone cold.

-There’s no reason why you should restrict your email marketing to inhouse methods only, getting your content featured in 3rd party Industry eBulletins and publications can be a highly effective tactic for reaching new audiences that better match your criteria.
+There’s also no reason why you should restrict your email marketing to in-house methods.
+Getting your content featured in 3rd party Industry eBulletins and publications can be a highly effective content amplification strategy for reaching new audiences that better match your criteria.
 By leveraging the credibility of established online publications with a large following, such as Insights for Professionals (IFP), you can vastly magnify your efforts and tap into a rich pool of community subscribers who have actively opted-in to receive communications from businesses just like you.

 How do you use social media to build an audience?

 Staying visible organically, even to your followers, is becoming tougher all the time.
-Not only is there increasing competition for audience’s attention, changes at the platforms have affected how stories reach people.
-For example, changes to Facebook’s news feed algorithm in 2016 meant some publishers lost almost half their Facebook audience overnight.
+Not only is there increasing competition for audience attention, changes in how social media networks operate and prioritize content affect how stories reach people.
+For example, changes to Facebook’s news feed algorithm in 2016 meant some publishers lost almost half of their Facebook audience overnight.

 Another option for broadening your reach is to engage with influencers.
 As well as putting your message in front of new audiences, influencer marketing can help validate that message.
 This can be invaluable if you’re struggling to make a connection.